Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 You can search niche hashtags to find videos you can duet or stitch, or you can ask your followers to tag you in videos if they want to hear your personal opinion on them.

-This kind of content shows your audience how your brand works or how your team does something.
+This kind of content shows your audience how your brand operates or how your team works.

 If you own an e-commerce business, you can create a video of how you package orders and give an anonymous shoutout to the buyer by including their order number.
-This can inspire others to ask you to make a video of their order, which will result in even more engagement and brand awareness.
+This can inspire others to ask you to make a video of their order, leading to even more engagement and brand awareness.

-On the other hand, you can show your audience the process of making your products.
+On the other hand, you can show your audience how your products are made.

 TikTok allows you to reply to comments with a video.
 So, once you have an established audience, you can try asking your viewers questions to engage them or encourage them to ask you questions in the comments section.